 Working Papers and Thinkpieces

-Working paper: Profiles of Coworking Networks in Homes and Neighbourhoods in the UK, France and Sweden.
+- Wilkins, A. (2017) Profiles of Coworking Networks in Homes and Neighbourhoods in the UK, France and Sweden.
 ERC WORKANDHOME.
 University of Southampton.
 Coworking research profiles

 This working paper examines coworking in homes and neighbourhoods in the UK, France and Sweden.
 It draws upon qualitative research on coworking that takes place in people’s homes, including Hoffice (Stockholm) and Cohome (Paris), as well as coworking that takes place in public spaces including cafes, community and leisure centres (Wimborne, Somerford and Winchester Jellies).
 The paper examines the background, organisation structure, location and users of each network, and provides information on the activities that take place as part of coworking in each case.
 Photographs taken by the researcher and participants are also included to visually document the coworking spaces and activities.
-This working paper forms part of the ERC WORKANDHOME project, which examines the economic, social and spatial drivers of home-based business in the UK and Europe.
+This working paper forms part of the ERC WORKANDHOME project, which examines the economic, social and spatial drivers of home-based business.

 - Presentation on Home-based business, Housing and Economic Development at LISER, Luxembourg, on 2nd November 2016.